SSL certificates

 ) or IP address because it only works for you.

-Here's the twist: it doesn't generate self-signed certificates, but certificates signed by your own private CA. This tool does not automatically configure servers or mobile clients to use the certificates, though that's up to you.
-These steps are covered in detail below.
+Here's the twist: it doesn't generate self-signed certificates, but certificates signed by your own private CA. This tool does not automatically configure servers or mobile clients to use the certificates though.
+There are some steps for macOS and Windows are covered in the Client Configuration section below.

 Read more about mkcert here and follow the project on GitHub.